Other / mixed grade configuration · Macon, GA

 How many students attend Academy for Classical Education?

 Academy for Classical Education has 1,808 students enrolled.
-It is a other school in Macon, GA.
+It is a public school in Macon, GA.

 What is the student-teacher ratio at Academy for Classical Education?